zmap/zmap/10gigE.md

 Running ZMap at 10Gbps hits every /16 on the Internet over 200 times a second.
 Even if you have a large source IP range to scan from, it's very obvious that you're scanning.
-As always, follow scanning best practices, honor blacklist requests, and signal benign/research intent via domain names and websites on your scan IPs.
+As always, follow scanning best practices, honor blocklist requests, and signal benign/research intent via domain names and websites on your scan IPs.